 Title of the book

 Author

+Plot

-Plot What happens in the story?
+What happens in the story?

-the story.
+the story:

+Setting

-Setting Where and when does the story take place?
+Where and when

+does the story take place?

-take place:
+Characters

-Characters Who are the people in the story?
+Who are the

+people in the story?

-Is the book fact or fiction?
+Is the book fact

+or fiction?
+Theme

-Theme What is the story
+What is the story

 about?
-What is the message of
+What is

-the story?
+the message of the story?

+and story.

+What Hile d

-What I liked What was the best part of the
+What I liked What was the

+best part of the

 story?

-Recommendation Why you would recommend the
+Recommendation Why you would

+recommend the

 story to a friend.

-What do you like for read most?
+What do you like to read most?